 As the last bullet point frighteningly suggests, ask a friend or family about the cleanliness of your house.
 This can be embarrassing or even cause a fight for some so make sure you are willing to hear whatever they say and even ask them to say it nicely so you do not feel like you have to be defensive.
 If you really want to know what other people think about your house and if they think it is clean enough, you have to ask.
 You also have to ask people who will tell you the truth and not sugar coat it or lie because they do not want to insult or embarrass you.
 Seeing your home through someone else’s eyes is an enlightening and extremely helpful experience so embrace it and let it help you on your way.

 Another option if you are not too keen on bringing friends or family into the matter is to ask a professional.
-Talk to a professional organizer or housekeeper- maybe hires them for one or two sessions and has them evaluate your home.
+Talk to a professional organiser or Sydney housekeeper – maybe hires them for one or two sessions and has them evaluate your home.
 Keep in mind that they may have much higher and pickier standards for home cleanliness- they are professionals in that field for a reason.
-However, they will probably be very helpful in how they evaluate your home and possibly even give you ideas and tips on how they clean or stay organized based on what they perceive your week areas to be.
+However, they will probably be very helpful in how they evaluate your home and possibly even give you ideas and tips on how they clean or stay organised based on what they perceive your week areas to be.

 The Health Factor